-Surgical Options
+Surgical

-The following table lists the different operations that can be considered to treat uterine prolapse.
+The following table lists the different operations that can be considered to treat prolapse of the posterior vaginal wall.
 Further information on the operations is available in separate leaflets.
-Not all operations are available in all hospitals.
+All operations are not available in all hospitals.
 Your consultant may recommend a particular operation depending on his or her preference and expertise, or your individual needs.